Stacy Aumonier: Life

 Stacy Aumonier was born at Hampstead Road near Regent's Park, London on 31 March 1877.
 His birth decade is often cited incorrectly as 1887, as in his obituary in The New York Times, due to an error in the 1923 edition of Who's Who.

-He came from a family with a strong and sustained tradition of visual arts.
-His father, William Aumonier (1841–1914), was an architectural sculptor (founder of the Aumonier Studios off Tottenham Court Road, London), and his uncle was the painting artist, James Aumonier R.I.
+He came from a family with a strong and sustained tradition of visual arts, of Huguenot stock.
+His father, William Aumonier (1841–1914), was an architectural sculptor (founder of the Aumonier Studios off Tottenham Court Road, London), and his uncle was the painter James Aumonier R.I.
 (1832–1911).
 Stacy's brother, William (also an architectural sculptor) was responsible for recreating the interiors of Tutankhamun's tomb at the British Empire Exhibition in Wembley in 1924.
 The landmark sculpture The Archer at East Finchley Station in London was the work of his nephew, Eric Aumonier.

-The name, "Aumonier," came from Huguenot (French Protestant) ancestors.

 Stacy attended Cranleigh School in Surrey from age 13 (from 1890 to 1893).
 Although he would later write critically about English public schools (in newspaper articles for both the London Evening Standard and The New York Times) for the manner in which he considered they tried to impose conformity on their students, his record indicates that he integrated comfortably into Cranleigh.
 He was an ardent cricket player, belonged to the Literary and Debating Society, and became a prefect during his final year there.